An application to the Lynch School consists of:

 Yes, and MESA maintains a comprehensive exam policy document for faculty and both masters and doctoral students that explains the exam process in detail.
 If you need this information, please contact Dr. Ludlow or Jillian Gomolka for a copy of the document: Comprehensive Exam Policies and Procedures.

 All accepted doctoral students are fully funded by the Lynch School of Education for three years (via tuition remission and stipend).
-During these three years, doctoral students are required to work as full-time graduate assistants to the ERME faculty, which consists of 20 hour per week commitments.
-After three years, most ERME doctoral students are hired to work on funded projects.
+During these three years, doctoral students are required to work as full-time graduate assistants to the MESA faculty, which consists of 20 hour per week commitments.
+After three years, most MESA doctoral students are hired to work on funded projects.

 It is a standard practice for us to admit many masters students in the hope that some of them will find part-time jobs and be able to secure student loans.
 Once the faculty have determined whom they can support at the doctoral level, they then look at the masters students if they have additional resources on funded projects to support masters students.